quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 #### Blend Mask

-Background context: A blend mask is created with separate blend percentages \( b_j \) for each joint, often used in partial-skeleton blending.
+Background context: A blend mask is created with separate blend percentages $b_j$ for each joint, often used in partial-skeleton blending.
 The set of all blend percentages for the entire skeleton is sometimes called a "blend mask" because it can be used to "mask out" certain joints by setting their blend percentages to zero.

 :p What is a blend mask, and how does it work?
 ??x
-A blend mask is a set of separate blend percentages \( b_j \) defined for each joint in the skeleton.
+A blend mask is a set of separate blend percentages $b_j$ defined for each joint in the skeleton.
 By setting these percentages appropriately, one can "mask out" specific joints so that they are not blended into the final animation. x??

 ---